meanwise-eng/meanwise-server/docs/post.md

 * **Logic:** `Authentication Required`

-    Let's a user to post an image by sending a `POST` request to the specified URL where user_id is the Poster object id.
+    Lets a user to post an image by sending a `POST` request to the specified URL where user_id is the Poster object id.
 Also authorization token would be required in request header while sending the request.

 * **Request:**